CQCL/quantinuum-publications/README.md

 A Jupyter notebook called `create-csv.ipynb` is located in the `csv` folder.
 This notebook assumes you are running the it from the `csv` folder.
-Inside the noteboook are cells for converting the `.bib` file to `.csv`.
+Inside the notebook are cells for converting the `.bib` file to `.csv`.
 The python installations you need to run the notebook are in the `requirements.txt` file.